-(f) The number of shares of Common Stock payable as the Incentive Compensation shall be based on a value determined as follows:

-(i) if the Common Stock is traded on a securities exchange, the value shall be deemed to be the closing price of the Common Stock on such exchange on the Business Day prior to the date on which the quarterly installment of the Incentive Compensation is paid;

-(ii) if such shares are actively traded over-the-counter, the value shall be deemed to be the average of the closing bid or sales price, as applicable, on the Business Day prior to the issuance of such shares; and

-(iii) if there is no active public market for such shares, the value shall be the fair market value thereof, as reasonably determined in good faith by the Board of Directors (including a majority of the then incumbent Independent Directors) of the Company.

-(g) If at any time the Manager shall, in connection with a determination of the value of the Common Stock made by the Board of Directors pursuant to Section 6(f) hereof, (i) dispute such determination in good faith by more than five percent (5%), and (ii) such dispute cannot be resolved between the Independent Directors and the Manager within ten (10) Business Days after the Manager provides written notice to the Company of such dispute (the "Valuation Notice"), then the matter shall be resolved by an independent appraiser of recognized standing selected jointly by the Independent Directors and the Manager within not more than twenty (20) days after the Valuation Notice.
-In the event the Independent Directors and the Manager shall select one independent appraiser within five (5) Business Days after the expiration of the twenty (20) day period, with one additional such appraiser (the "Last Appraiser") to be selected by the appraisers so designated within five (5) Business Days after their selection.
+- (f) The number of shares of Common Stock payable as the Incentive Compensation shall be based on a value determined as follows: - (i) if the Common Stock is traded on a securities exchange, the value shall be deemed to be the closing price of the Common Stock on such exchange on the Business Day prior to the date on which the quarterly installment of the Incentive Compensation is paid; - (ii) if such shares are actively traded over-the-counter, the value shall be deemed to be the average of the closing bid or sales price, as applicable, on the Business Day prior to the issuance of such shares; and - (iii) if there is no active public market for such shares, the value shall be the fair market value thereof, as reasonably determined in good faith by the Board of Directors (including a majority of the then incumbent Independent Directors) of the Company. - (g) If at any time the Manager shall, in connection with a determination of the value of the Common Stock made by the Board of Directors pursuant to Section 6(f) hereof, (i) dispute such determination in good faith by more than five percent (5%), and (ii) such dispute cannot be resolved between the Independent Directors and the Manager within ten (10) Business Days after the Manager provides written notice to the Company of such dispute (the "Valuation Notice"), then the matter shall be resolved by an independent appraiser of recognized standing selected jointly by the Independent Directors and the Manager within not more than twenty (20) days after the Valuation Notice.
+In the event the Independent Directors and the Manager cannot agree with respect to such selection within the aforesaid twenty (20) day time-frame, the Independent Directors shall select one such independent appraiser and the Manager shall select one independent appraiser within five (5) Business Days after the expiration of the twenty (20) day period, with one additional such appraiser (the "Last Appraiser") to be selected by the appraisers so designated within five (5) Business Days after their selection.
 Any valuation decision made by the Last Appraiser shall be deemed final and binding upon the Board of Directors and the Manager and shall be delivered to the Manager and the Board of Directors within not more than fifteen (15) days after the selection of the Last Appraiser.
 The expenses of the appraisal shall be paid by the party with the estimate which deviated the furthest from the final valuation decision made by the appraisers.